Allison Dean - Watch for Wildlife Coordinator

 Gretchen Fitzgerald - National and Altantic Chapter Director

-Gretchen Fitzgerald is the Director of the Atlantic Canada Chapter of the Sierra Club Canada Foundation.
+Gretchen Fitzgerald is the National and Atlantic Canada Chapter Director of the Sierra Club Canada Foundation.
 Her work focuses on environmental impacts of mines, volunteer engagement, and climate change.
 Having grown up in northern Newfoundland, Gretchen witnessed the impacts of the collapse of the cod fishery on her community and was drawn to marine biology and conservation ecology as a student at Dalhousie University.

 She has produced a report on the harpoon swordfish fishery, spearheaded activity on marine invasive species and ballast water management in Atlantic Canada, and is currently working to decrease the ecological footprint of mines and to get action on climate change.
 Gretchen has participated as an expert in numerous environmental assessments, including the Joint Panel Review for the Digby Quarry.
 She is vice-chair of the Nova Scotia Environmental Network, Director of the Canadian Environmental Network, and represents Sierra Club in the Nova Scotia Public Lands Coalition.

 Contact Gretchen at email@example.com or call 902-444-7096 .

 Hannah Gehrels, PEI Wild Child Projects Coordinator